 - 15.1.
 Relevant staff members will keep up-to-date with any necessary training, which will be provided by the SENCO as well as the Acorn Education Trust SEND team and external agencies, where appropriate. - 15.2.
-Training will cover both the mental and physical needs of pupils with SEND. - 15.3.
-The training offered will be delivered to ensure equality, diversity, understanding and tolerance. - 15.4.
-During staff induction, all staff will receive SEND training.
+The training offered will be delivered to ensure equality, diversity, understanding and tolerance. - 15.3.
+At the start of every academic year, all staff will receive SEND training with further opportunities during the year.